Lesson 7: Creating a Tabular Report

 - Right-click the tabular cell that holds the crosstab, and select Insert Row Above from the shortcut menu, then resize the row to a suitable height.

-- Double-click the newly-created tabular row, and type the text Product Performance by Product ID as the report title.
+- Double-click the newly-created tabular row, and enter the text Product Performance by Product ID as the report title.

-As required, the report only needs to show the products performance from the Product ID 1 to 10, so next we use the Dataset Filter feature to limit data selected from the dataset.
-Since all the components in the report share the same dataset, Designer applies the filter to them all.
+As required, the report only needs to show the products performance from the Product ID 1 to 10, so next we will use the Dataset Filter feature to limit data selected from the dataset.
+Since all the components in the report share the same dataset, the filter will be applied to all of them.

-- Select Dataset Filter on the toolbar of the Data panel.
+- Select the Dataset Filter button on the toolbar of the Data panel.

-To improve the report appearance, we need to do some adjustments to the report and the components in it.
+To improve the report appearance, we need to do some adjustments to the report, as well as the components in it:

-- Resize the tabular cells according to the components' sizes in every cell, so that they are not truncated by the tabular and can display well.
+- Resize the tabular cells according to the components' sizes in every cell, so that they will not be truncated by the tabular and can display well.

-Next, we further format to improve the appearances of the components.
-First, we format the report title and the crosstab.
+Next, we will further format to improve the appearances of the components.
+First, we will format the report title and the crosstab.

 - Select the text Product Performance by Product ID, right-click on it and select Font from the shortcut menu.

-- In the Font tab of the Format Text dialog box, set Font Size to 18, Font Color to Red and Bold to true, then select OK.
+- In the Font tab of the Format Text dialog, set Font to Arial, Font Size to 18, Font Color to Red and Bold to true, then select OK.

 - Select the four DBFields in the summary area of the crosstab, then in the Report Inspector, specify the Height property to 0.25, Width to 0.59, and Format to #,###.#.